-Asics are back on the market and making the ultimate statement with their latest DS Light X-Fly K release.
+Asics are making the ultimate statement with their latest DS Light X-Fly K release.
 Combining lightweight with a K-leather upper, this is a boot that pushes the boundaries of comfort and speed.
 Rather than playing off some unique technology, Asics stick to the basics on this one and the overall traditional make-up of the boot produces a much more positive result than we have seen on some of their other recent releases.
 In fact, these boots have their very own style that really doesn’t compare to many other boots on the market.
 Without spoiling things, I can tell you the end result in testing was positive, extremely positive.
 Keep reading to find out just why.

-You can pick up a pair in the K-Leather version right now from Soccer.com.
+You can pick up a pair in the K-Leather version right now from soccer.com.

 They actually look much better in person than they do online.
 The leather is super soft and I was surprised at just how light they are.
 Immediately, I took to examining the stitching along the forefoot of the boot.
 It splits on either side to create a ridge effect in the center.
 Very unusual.
 The ankle seems to have a very low graded curve that might produce a slightly different fit.
 The soleplate lifts into a heel cup, but it looks like it might dig in.

 Loving everything about these out of the box.
 Think Tiempo meets Copa Mundial here, they are flexible and almost molded right out of the box.
 The X-Fly soleplate is made of a Solyte Polymer compound that offers a loose feel without taking away from stability.
 It is actually designed to even out pressure distribution equally through and this plays true since it is combined with low-profile conical studs.
 Something I really like about the boot is the suede lining that sits just inside the boot.
 If you have ever encountered that annoying sliding feeling inside a pair of boots rest assured you won’t with these.
 It is like have a layer of soft, foam covered sandpaper that catches your sock and holds you in place!